AoifeWM/Reading-Notes/Markdown.md

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 Links can be added in this format: \[This is a link to google\]\(https://google.com) which will appear as [This is a link to google](https://google.com)

+Other markdown forms exist and can be found on markdown reference pages, for instance [this one](https://quickref.me/markdown).